Security-Knowledge-Framework/Org-Docs/pages/Executive Summary.md

-filters:: {"contents" false}
+filters:: {"executive summary/lf" false}

 - ## Objective(s)
 	- **Provide an educational ecosystem and platform for Security Engineers, Developers, and Researchers that can be useful at any point of a security journey.**
 		- Supported by OpenSSF
 			- David Wheeler (through OpenSSF) has contributed and maintains the Security Fundamentals course.
-			- We act as a centralized education hub for OpenSSF's Education SIG, as voted by the OpenSSF's Best Practices WG and outlined in Section 5 of the OpenSSF Mobilization plan.
+			- Act as a centralized education hub for OpenSSF's Education SIG, as voted by the OpenSSF's Best Practices WG and outlined in Section 5 of the OpenSSF Mobilization plan.
 		- Supported by OWASP
 			- OWASP has contributed and maintains the Application Security Verification Standard (ASVS) and Web Security Testing Guide (WSTG).
 				- SKF currently features a hands-on training lab that correlates to both ASVS and WSTG.